 - Change in dorsiflexion of the joint.

 Also, note the general condition of skin and peripheral pulses.
-If surgery it to be contemplated it is imperative that peripheral blood flow be adequate for healing.
+If there are signs of vascular disease or neuropathy, this will increase the risk of complications.
+Also if surgery is to be contemplated it is imperative that peripheral blood flow be adequate for healing.

 In an elderly patient in whom an operation is considered, routine investigations are required to assess suitability for operation.

-- Wear shoes with laces or an adjustable strap.
+- Shoes with laces or an adjustable strap may be helpful.

-- Understand that bunions are progressive and that non-surgical treatments alleviate symptoms but do not limit progression.
+- Explain that bunions can be progressive and that non-surgical treatments alleviate symptoms but do not limit progression.

-- The most important indication for surgery is pain, not deformity, although there will often be concern about the appearance of the deformed joint.
+- The most important indication for surgery is pain, not deformity, although there will often be concern about the appearance of the deformed joint and about the shoes which must be worn to accommodate this.

 The result of conservative management is so poor that surgery may be an attractive option.
-Surgery may be delayed without an adverse effect on the final outcome, although pain and patient satisfaction are improved with early operation.
+Surgery may be delayed without an adverse effect on the final outcome.

 - Pain or difficulty with footwear, inhibition of activity or lifestyle, and associated foot disorders that can be caused by this condition.